Cherry blossoms tend to steal the spotlight in Japan, but there’s another flower that’s also bright pink and breathtaking: the humble plum blossom.

 When to see plum blossoms in Tokyo

-Plum trees start blooming when it’s still good and chilly; you can expect to see them from late January or early February in most years in Japan, well before even the earliest cherry blossoms have started to bloom.
+Plum trees start blooming when it’s still good and chilly; you can expect to see them from late January or early February in most years in Japan, before even the earliest cherry blossoms have started to bloom.

 Suggested Activity

-Although most plum-blossom festivals start in early February, the best time to visit the places we’ve listed here is usually mid to late February, as most of the flowers will hardly be blooming at the start of the month in Tokyo.
+Although most plum-blossom festivals start in early February, the best time to visit the places we’ve listed here is usually mid- to late February, as most of the flowers will hardly be blooming at the start of the month in Tokyo.

-A bit of history, if you’re curious: Plum trees were introduced into Japan from China during the Nara period (710–794 AD) and were the original hanami (flower-viewing) blossoms.
+A bit of history, if you’re curious: plum trees were introduced into Japan from China during the Nara period (710–794 AD) and were the original hanami (flower-viewing) blossoms.
 The plum holds a special place in Japanese culture, symbolizing hope and vitality, and reassuring everyone that even if it’s still very cold, warmer weather will come.
 Plum-blossom festivals (called ume matsuri) are still held all around the country to this day.

 Where to see plum blossoms in Tokyo